 The description nagged at Hope’s mind.
-There was only one person she knew who looked like that, well as close to Agnes’s exaggerated descriptions as she could imagine.
-And he was the last person she expected to see in her office.
+She knew one person who looked like that, well as close to Agnes’s exaggerated descriptions as she could imagine.
+And he was the last person she expected or desired to see in her office.

 The lift had barely moved from the ground floor when it came to a stop on the first floor.
 Agnes continued her chattering until the doors opened and Daniel Amadi walked in.